When the Daltons Rode: Plot

 The film opens with the Old-Timer talking to Tod Jackson, setting the background of the story.
-Tod doesn't want a history lesson, he just wants to know where the Dalton's live.
+Tod doesn't want a history lesson, he just wants to know where the Daltons live.

 The Dalton brothers, law-abiding farmers, move to Kansas from Missouri to begin a new life.
 Bob Dalton persuades Tod, a childhood friend and now a lawyer, to defend his kin Ben Dalton in a court case against a corrupt land-development company.

 A melee erupts during the trial and the Daltons shoot their way out of the courtroom.
 Cronies of the land developers and the press portray the brothers as vicious criminals.
 Ben is shot in the back.
 Unable to live lawfully, the Daltons rob a stagecoach, and their reputation as dangerous outlaws spreads.

 Tod and Bob Dalton's fiancée, Julie, fall in love.

 Tod discovers that Caleb Winters is secretly behind the land company, amassing farmland he can sell for the railroad right-of-way, but when he tells Bob about it, Bob knocks him out.
 His mother and Julie confront Bob, and he realizes that he is no longer the man he was.

 The gang was supposed to go their separate ways, but they defy Bob to pull one more bank job.
 He joins them in the resulting shootout.
 Winters takes rifle shots at the gang from his 2nd floor office, killing Ozark among others.
 When silence falls, Tod steps out onto the sidewalk and Winters aims at him.
 With his dying breath, Bob reloads his rifle and kills Winters.

 Dissolve to a storefront displaying souvenir photos of the Dalton's and “Death Alley”.

 Cut to the Old Timer, talking to Tod and Julie, who are now married.